U.S. Justice Department watchdog to probe FBI role in dropping plan to move headquarters

 The Democrats say Trump, who owns a hotel down the street from the current FBI building, changed his position on the headquarters move after he became president and was disqualified from bidding for the land.

-Reporting by Makini Brice; Additional reporting by Mark Hosenball; Editing by Chizu Nomiyama and Bill Berkrot
+Reporting by Makini Brice; Additional reporting by Mark Hosenball and Sarah N. Lynch; Editing by Chizu Nomiyama and Bill Berkrot